Parenting toddlers is one of the hardest jobs! These tips including do’s and don’ts from a practical and spiritual perspective will help.

 Remnants of lunch smeared across her pants, she totes a toddler on one hip and a diaper bag big enough for a family of 12.
 She can’t remember the last time she slept through the night or went to the bathroom by herself.

 I remember those early parenting days well.
 My first two babies were 13 months apart.
-And I quickly wondered if I’d ever go to the bathroom without someone dumping a box of cereal on the carpet or if my Bible would grow dust from all of those mornings that I was just too tired to crack it open.
+And I quickly wondered if I’d ever go to the bathroom without someone dumping a box of cereal on the carpet or if my Bible would grow dust from all those mornings I was just too tired to crack it open.
 Parenting toddlers was hard.
 Even though I was so graciously blessed with the privilege of having those sweet little tots, it was plain difficult and many days I thought I might lose my mind.

 Mom, just because your friend has 2 or 3 more kids than you do, don’t discount how difficult those toddler years are.
 Don’t discount how hard it is to parent even one toddler.
-This parenting thing is new everyday and just when you think you’ve got the little guy figured out, he changes.
+This parenting thing is new every day and just when you think you’ve got the little guy figured out, he changes.

 I have a post on consequences for kids.
 The post itself is full of ideas that are applicable for children about age 5-12.
 But this leaves a huge gap.
 Knowing that those early years, before age 5, are crucial to your child’s development, I wanted to offer up a few pieces of wisdom for parenting toddlers.
 Be encouraged mama, you can do this!